vbhat4/RubricEval/data/benchmark/rubriceval_stanford_ml/readable_dataset/variance.md

 & = 2.4763
 \end{align}
 ```
 # <expert_checklist>:
 [
-  "Does the output correctly identify the type of distribution used for each environment (Trapezoidal for urban and Normal for suburban)?",
-  "Is the formula for the Trapezoidal Distribution correctly applied with the given parameters a=0, b=1, c=3, and d=4?",
+  "Is the Trapezoidal distribution for the urban area correctly defined with parameters a=0, b=1, c=3, and d=4?
+(High importance)",
-  "Is the formula for the Normal Distribution correctly applied with the given mean of 5 hours and standard deviation of 0.1 hours?",
+  "Is the Normal distribution for the suburban area correctly defined with a mean of 5 hours and a standard deviation of 0.1 hours?
+(High importance)",
-  "Does the output correctly calculate the mean of the mixed distribution, considering the 70% urban and 30% suburban operation?",
+  "Is the formula for the mean of a mixture of distributions correctly applied as \\( \\mu = \\sum_{i=1}^n w_i\\mu_i \\)?
+(High importance)",
+  "Is the formula for the variance of a mixture of distributions correctly applied as \\( \\sigma^2 = \\sum_{i=1}^n w_i(\\sigma_i^2 + \\mu_i^{2} )- \\mu^2 \\)?
+(High importance)",
+  "Is the mean of the Trapezoidal distribution correctly calculated using the provided formula for \\( E[X] \\)?
+(Moderate importance)",
+  "Is the variance of the Trapezoidal distribution correctly calculated using the provided formula for \\( E[X^2] - \\mu_t^2 \\)?
+(Moderate importance)",
+  "Is the mean of the Normal distribution correctly identified as 5?
+(Low importance)",
+  "Is the variance of the Normal distribution correctly identified as 0.01?
+(Low importance)",
-  "Does the output correctly calculate the variance of the mixed distribution, considering the 70% urban and 30% suburban operation?",
+  "Is the weight of 70% for the urban area and 30% for the suburban area correctly applied in the mixture calculations?
+(High importance)",
+  "Is the final mean of the delivery times correctly calculated as 2.9?
+(High importance)",
+  "Is the final variance of the delivery times correctly calculated as 2.4763?
+(High importance)",
+  "Are the calculations for \\( E[X] \\) and \\( E[X^2] \\) for the Trapezoidal distribution correctly performed using integration or the provided formula?
+(Moderate importance)",
-  "Is the explanation of the calculation process clear and logically structured?",
+  "Is the explanation of the calculation process clear and logical, making it easy to follow for non-experts?
+(Moderate importance)",
-  "Are any assumptions made during the calculations clearly stated and justified?",
+  "Are all mathematical expressions and calculations correctly formatted and free of errors?
+(High importance)",
-  "Does the output provide a final answer for both the mean and variance of the delivery times?",
+  "Does the response include a clear and concise summary of the findings, including the mean and variance of the delivery times?
+(Moderate importance)",
-  "Is the output free from mathematical errors in the calculations?",
+  "Is the response free from unnecessary or irrelevant details that do not contribute to solving the problem?
+(Low importance)",
-  "Does the output consider the implications of the distribution characteristics on delivery time predictions?"
+  "Does the response demonstrate a good understanding of the statistical concepts involved in the problem?
+(High importance)"
 ]
 # <expert_checklist_time_sec>:

 # <expert_list_error_rubric>:
 [
   {
-    "error_name": "Incorrect mean calculation for urban area",
+    "error_name": "Incorrect mean calculation for Trapezoidal distribution",
-    "description": "The mean for the urban area's Trapezoidal Distribution should be calculated as \\( \\mu_{urban} = \\frac{a + b + c + d}{4} = 2 \\).
-Check if the LLM's output uses this formula correctly.",
+    "description": "The mean of the Trapezoidal distribution should be calculated using the formula provided: \\( \\mu_t = \\frac{1}{3(d+c-b-a)}\\left(\\frac{d^3 - c^3}{d - c} - \\frac{b^3 - a^3}{b - a}\\right) \\).
+For the given parameters a=0, b=1, c=3, d=4, the mean should be 2.
+Check if the LLM output matches this calculation.",
-    "delta_score": -1
+    "delta_score": -0.5
   },
   {
-    "error_name": "Incorrect variance calculation for urban area",
+    "error_name": "Incorrect variance calculation for Trapezoidal distribution",
-    "description": "The variance for the urban area's Trapezoidal Distribution should be calculated as \\( \\sigma^2_{urban} = \\frac{(d-a)^2 + (c-b)^2 - (d-c)(b-a)}{18} \\approx 1.056 \\).
-Verify if the LLM's output applies this formula accurately.",
+    "description": "The variance of the Trapezoidal distribution should be calculated using the formula: \\( \\sigma_t^2 = E[X^2] - \\mu_t^2 \\).
+For the given parameters, the variance should be \\( \\frac{5}{6} \\).
+Verify if the LLM output correctly computes this value.",
-    "delta_score": -1
+    "delta_score": -0.5
   },
   {
-    "error_name": "Incorrect mean calculation for suburban area",
+    "error_name": "Incorrect mean calculation for Normal distribution",
-    "description": "The mean for the suburban area's Normal Distribution should be \\( \\mu_{suburban} = 5 \\).
-Ensure the LLM's output states this correctly.",
+    "description": "The mean of the Normal distribution is given as 5.
+Ensure that the LLM output correctly identifies and uses this value in calculations.",
-    "delta_score": -0.5
+    "delta_score": -0.25
   },
   {
-    "error_name": "Incorrect variance calculation for suburban area",
+    "error_name": "Incorrect variance calculation for Normal distribution",
-    "description": "The variance for the suburban area's Normal Distribution should be \\( \\sigma^2_{suburban} = 0.01 \\).
-Check if the LLM's output mentions this correctly.",
+    "description": "The variance of the Normal distribution is given as 0.01.
+Check if the LLM output correctly uses this value in its calculations.",
-    "delta_score": -0.5
+    "delta_score": -0.25
   },
   {
     "error_name": "Incorrect mixture mean calculation",
-    "description": "The overall mean for the mixture distribution should be \\( \\mu = 0.7 \\times \\mu_{urban} + 0.3 \\times \\mu_{suburban} = 2.9 \\).
-Verify if the LLM's output calculates this correctly.",
+    "description": "The mean of the mixture distribution should be calculated as \\( \\mu = 0.3 \\times 5 + 0.7 \\times 2 = 2.9 \\).
+Ensure the LLM output correctly computes this value.",
-    "delta_score": -1.5
+    "delta_score": -0.5
   },
   {
     "error_name": "Incorrect mixture variance calculation",
-    "description": "The overall variance for the mixture distribution should be calculated using the formula \\( \\sigma^2 = 0.7 \\times (\\sigma^2_{urban} + (\\mu_{urban} - \\mu)^2) + 0.3 \\times (\\sigma^2_{suburban} + (\\mu_{suburban} - \\mu)^2) \\approx 2.6322 \\).
-Ensure the LLM's output applies this formula correctly.",
+    "description": "The variance of the mixture distribution should be calculated using the formula: \\( \\sigma^2 = \\sum_{i=1}^n w_i(\\sigma_i^2 + \\mu_i^{2} )- \\mu^2 \\).
+For the given distributions, the variance should be approximately 2.4763.
+Verify if the LLM output matches this calculation.",
-    "delta_score": -2
+    "delta_score": -0.5
   },
   {
-    "error_name": "Missing explanation of distribution types",
+    "error_name": "Misinterpretation of distribution parameters",
-    "description": "The response should explain that the urban area follows a Trapezoidal Distribution and the suburban area follows a Normal Distribution.
-Check if this explanation is present.",
+    "description": "Ensure that the LLM correctly interprets the parameters for both the Trapezoidal and Normal distributions.
+Misinterpretation can lead to incorrect calculations.
+Check if the parameters a, b, c, d for Trapezoidal and mean, variance for Normal are used correctly.",
     "delta_score": -0.5
   },
   {
-    "error_name": "Incorrect parameter values for distributions",
-    "description": "The response should use the correct parameters: Trapezoidal (a=0, b=1, c=3, d=4) and Normal (mean=5, sd=0.1).
-Verify if these values are used correctly.",
+    "error_name": "Failure to apply mixture distribution formula",
+    "description": "The LLM should apply the correct formula for calculating the mean and variance of a mixture distribution.
+Check if the LLM uses the weighted sum of means and variances correctly.",
-    "delta_score": -1
+    "delta_score": -0.5
   },
   {
-    "error_name": "Lack of clarity in explanation",
+    "error_name": "Incorrect application of probability weights",
+    "description": "The LLM should correctly apply the weights (70% for urban, 30% for suburban) in the mixture distribution calculations.
+Verify if these weights are used accurately in the mean and variance calculations.",
+    "delta_score": -0.5
+  },
+  {
+    "error_name": "Unclear explanation or derivation",
-    "description": "The explanation should be clear and logical, guiding the reader through the calculations step-by-step.
-If the explanation is confusing or lacks logical flow, apply this deduction.",
+    "description": "The LLM's explanation or derivation of the mean and variance should be clear and detailed.
+Check if the output provides a step-by-step explanation that is easy to follow.",
+    "delta_score": -0.5
+  },
+  {
+    "error_name": "Irrelevant or excessive details",
+    "description": "The LLM output should focus on relevant details necessary for the calculation.
+Penalize if the response includes unnecessary information that could confuse the evaluator.",
+    "delta_score": -0.25
+  },
+  {
+    "error_name": "Mathematical notation errors",
+    "description": "Ensure that the LLM uses correct mathematical notation throughout the explanation.
+Incorrect notation can lead to misunderstandings.
+Check for any errors in the representation of formulas or calculations.",
+    "delta_score": -0.25
+  },
+  {
+    "error_name": "Failure to verify assumptions",
+    "description": "The LLM should verify the assumptions given in the problem, such as the distribution types and their parameters.
+Check if the output acknowledges and uses these assumptions correctly.",
+    "delta_score": -0.25
+  },
+  {
+    "error_name": "Incorrect use of exponential function in Normal distribution",
+    "description": "The LLM should correctly apply the exponential function in the Normal distribution formula.
+Check if the output uses \\( e^{-\\frac{(x - \\mu)^2}{2 \\sigma^2}} \\) correctly.",
+    "delta_score": -0.25
+  },
+  {
+    "error_name": "Incorrect integration for Trapezoidal distribution moments",
+    "description": "The LLM should correctly integrate the Trapezoidal distribution function to find moments.
+Check if the integration is performed correctly for calculating mean and variance.",
-    "delta_score": -1
+    "delta_score": -0.5
   }
 ]
 # <expert_list_error_rubric_time_sec>: